Navigate your career...don't let it founder!

 That’s right, he sailed a boat by himself around Australia drawing detailed maps of the coastline, including reefs and other perils for future seafaring voyages.
 His charts still form the basis for most navigation around the Australian seaboard almost 200 years later.

 - He had a goal to prove that Australia was an island continent

 - He carefully packed provisions and the appropriate equipment for his journey into the unknown

-- He was committed to documenting every stage of his journey and to draw detailed maps of the coastline for the benefit of future travellers
+- He was committed to documenting every stage of his journey and drawing detailed maps of the coastline for the benefit of future travellers

-In other words, his personal goal was to be achieved by building a positive resource for others (career and personal goals complimenting each other).
+In other words, his personal goal was to be achieved by building a positive resource for others (career and personal goals complementing each other).

 Matthew Flinders loved his work and when he finally returned to England many years later became a prolific author on the Australian continent, its geography, flora and fauna.

 This was no haphazard outcome!
 He continually did things and took action to make his career and life an exciting and positive legacy to society.

 Taking action is fundamental to every person’s career and with action comes risk.
 Plans and good preparation mitigate risk and actively assist in achieving our goals.

 Nevertheless, the major risk of doing nothing is mediocracy, career stagnation and a life of underachievement.